 A domain template file does not contain any translation, but only lists the available terms to be translated.
 Translations are regular .po files that should be located in the same subdirectory as their domain template, and respect the following naming convention.

 Domain templates files must be named domain.pot and located in a po or i18n subdirectory.

 For OpenERP 5.0, translation files must be named lc_CC.po after the corresponding country and language code from ISO 3166 and ISO 639-1 .
 For example a translation in French from France would be fr_FR.po while one for Brazilian Portuguese would be pt_BR.po.

-For OpenERP 6.0, translation files must be named lc_CC.po after the corresponding country and language code from ISO 3166 and ISO 639-1 , except for the canonical combinations, such as French from France or Portuguese from Portugal, which must only have the language code.
+For OpenERP 6.0 and later, translation files must be named lc_CC.po after the corresponding country and language code from ISO 3166 and ISO 639-1 , except for the canonical combinations, such as French from France or Portuguese from Portugal, which must only have the language code.
 For example a translation in French from France would be fr.po and one for regular Portuguese would be pt.po, but one for Brazilian Portuguese would be pt_BR.po.